omarkorim98/Football-Data-Analysis-master/readme.md

 This notebook shows how you can, having positional data, calculate and plot Voronoi Diagrams.

-# Quotes Some coding details From :
+# Quotes Some code details From :
 @rjtavares